Agustín Fernando Muñoz y Sánchez, 1st Duke of Riánsares: Public recognition of the marriage

 In 1844, Muñoz's stepdaughter Queen Isabella II was declared to be of age.
-On 23 June 1844 Isabella gave to Muñoz the title duque de Riánsares, to which was attached a Grandeza de España; the title came from the river Ánsares, near Muñoz's birthplace in Tarancón.
-On 12 October 1844 Isabella gave official consent to the marriage between her mother and Muñoz, and it was publicly performed.
+On 23 June 1844 Isabella created Muñoz as Duke of Riánsares, with the dignity of Grandee; the title came from the river Ánsares, near Muñoz's birthplace in Tarancón.
+On 12 October 1844, Isabella gave official consent to the marriage between her mother and Muñoz, and it was publicly performed.
 In 1846 Isabella made Muñoz a Knight of the Golden Fleece.
-On 30 May 1846 she gave Muñoz a second title, marqués de San Agustín.
-Muñoz was made a Captain General, the highest rank in the Spanish Army.
-In 1847 Louis Philippe, King of the French, gave Muñoz the title duc de Montmorot; he also invested Muñoz with the Grand Cross of the Légion d'honneur.
+On 30 May 1846 she gave Muñoz a second title, Marquess of San Agustín.
+Muñoz was made a captain general, the highest rank in the Spanish Army.
+In 1847 Louis Philippe, King of the French, gave Muñoz the title of Duke de Montmorot; he also invested Muñoz with the Grand Cross of the Legion of Honour.

 Until driven from Spain with Maria Christina by the revolutionary movement of 1854, Muñoz is credibly reported to have applied himself to making a large fortune out of railway concessions and by judicious stock exchange speculations.
 Of political ambitions he had none.
 All authorities agree that he was not only good-looking, but kind and well-bred.

 Muñoz died in 1873, five years before his wife, at his home, Villa Mon Désir in Le Havre, near Sainte-Adresse, in France.
 His remains are buried in the crypt of the Santuario de Nuestra Señora de Riánsares, several kilometres outside Tarancón.